Stocks sluggish, dollar near four-month highs as risk appetite wanes

-LONDON/TOKYO (Reuters) - Global equities languished close to two-week lows on Thursday, while the dollar cruised to near a four-month high against the euro as nervy investors worried that Europe’s COVID-19 response was falling behind that in the United States.
+LONDON (Reuters) - Global equities languished close to two-week lows on Thursday while the dollar traded near a four-month high against the euro, as investors worried that Europe’s COVID-19 response was falling behind that in the United States.

-European markets opened lower, with the STOXX index of 600 European shares down 0.1% in early trade following a U.S selloff overnight and not helped by data showing the biggest rise since Jan.
+European markets were under pressure, with the STOXX index of 600 European shares down 0.8% and Britain’s FTSE index down 1.1%.
+The mood was not helped by data showing the biggest rise since Jan.
 9 in new confirmed coronavirus cases in Germany.
 The number of people with COVID-19 in French intensive care meanwhile set a high for 2021.

 Extended lockdowns and worries about the pace of vaccinations across Europe hobbled the euro, which was down 0.1% against the dollar, at $1.1807.